 MEI has procedures in place to establish safer recruitment practice ensuring the suitability of the people who deliver and administer its programmes.
-These are detailed in the MEI appointments policy and in the MEI policy and procedures document 'Operation of safer recruitment checks' first published in February 2020.
+These are detailed in the MEI appointments and recruitment policy updated in August 2024 and in the MEI policy and procedures document 'Operation of safer recruitment checks' first published in February 2020.
 A range of safer recruitment checks will be made in the event of an individual being offered a position.